-General waste is taken to a licensed Landfill site at Laingsburg which is registered under Laingsburg Municipality (permit number 6/2/7/J100/D15/Z1/P286) issued under Environment

-Conservation Act, 1989 (Act 73 of 1989).
+General waste is taken to a licensed Landfill site at Laingsburg which is registered under Laingsburg Municipality (permit number 6/2/7/J100/D15/Z1/P286) issued under Environment Conservation Act, 1989 (Act 73 of 1989).
 A copy of the license is available on site file.
-20 refuse plastic bags were disposed for the reporting month.
+No general waste disposed for the reporting month.